jennyreddish/seshat/docs/source/software-tools.rst

             - Note: if you are not familiar with using the command line, you can find Terminal in the Applications folder on your Mac.
 Pin it to your dock for easy access.

-        3. We recommend installing `Homebrew <https://brew.sh/>`_, a useful package manager for macOS and Linux.
+        3. We recommend installing Homebrew, a useful package manager for macOS and Linux.

             - Check if Homebrew is already installed by typing the following in Terminal:

             .. code-block:: bash

                 brew --version

+            - If not, follow the instructions on the `Homebrew <https://brew.sh/>`_ website to install it.

         4. Install Anaconda via Homebrew by typing: